AdobeDocs/id-service.en/help/library/function-vars/subdomain-config.md

 ---
 description: Change the default domain name used by calls to the Experience Cloud Identity Service to your own subdomain name with these configurations.
 keywords: ID Service
-seo-description: Change the default domain name used by calls to the Experience Cloud Identity Service to your own subdomain name with these configurations.
-seo-title: audienceManagerServer and audienceManagerServerSecure
 title: audienceManagerServer and audienceManagerServerSecure
-uuid: e21cacbf-5151-4d34-b0f7-9e90275f4c7c
 exl-id: b740eb5c-ac4e-46f4-ba7c-1080d8d9292d
 ---
 # audienceManagerServer and audienceManagerServerSecure{#audiencemanagerserver-and-audiencemanagerserversecure}